feathersjs/feathers/docs/cookbook/authentication/_discord.md

   app.configure(expressOauth());
 }

-export default class DiscordStrategy extends OAuthStrategy {
+export class DiscordStrategy extends OAuthStrategy {
   async getProfile(authResult: AuthenticationRequest) {
     // This is the OAuth access token that can be used
     // for Discord API requests as the Bearer token